jakob-bagterp/browserist/docs/index.md

 ---
-title: Get Started with Web Scraping and Browser Automation
+title: Get Started with Web Scraping & Browser Automation
 description: Browserist is the easy way to do web scraping and browser automation with Python and as an extension for the Selenium web driver.
 ---